RenderKit/ospray/doc/api.md

 What to render and how to render it depends on the renderer's parameters.
 If the framebuffer supports accumulation (i.e., it was created with `OSP_FB_ACCUM`) then successive calls to `ospRenderFrame` will progressively refine the rendered image.
-If additionally the framebuffer has an `OSP_FB_VARIANCE` channel then `ospRenderFrame` returns an estimate of the current variance of the rendered image, otherwise `inf` is returned.
-The estimated variance can be used by the application as a quality indicator and thus to decide whether to stop or to continue progressive rendering.

 To start an render task, use